 Prior to joining Reuters and Instinet, Mr. Rich served as the financial services counsel to the Republican members of the House Energy and Commerce Committee.
 Prior to his government service, Mr. Rich was a transactions attorney in the Washington, DC office of Sidley & Austin.
 Mr. Rich received an A.B. with high distinction from the University of Michigan and a J.D. from the University of Pennsylvania Law School.

 Mitchell Feuer is a founding principal of Rich Feuer Anderson.
-He has twice been named a "Top Lobbyist" by The Hill newspaper.
+He has been named multiple times a “Top Lobbyist” by The Hill newspaper.